Package 'GofCens'

 S(t)=1B(α,γ,a,b)(t)B(α,γ)S(t)=1 - \frac{B_{(\alpha, \gamma, a, b)}(t)}{B(\alpha, \gamma)}

-The list of the parameters of the theoretical distribution can be set manually using the argument params of each function.
-In that case, the correspondence is: α\alpha is the shape value, γ\gamma is the shape2 value, μ\mu is the location value and β\beta is the scale value.
+The parameters of the theoretical distribution can be set manually using the params0 argument in each function.
+In this case, the correspondences are as follows: α\alpha represents the shape, γ\gamma the shape2, μ\mu the location, and β\beta the scale parameter.

 Package: GofCens